If you’re missing just one, or several teeth, a partial denture is an ideal option to restore your smile, and make it easy to bite and chew again.

-A partial denture is a removable dental appliance that replaces the missing teeth in the mouth.
-You may need a partial denture for aesthetic reasons, or for eating, talking or to protect remaining teeth from drifting or over-erupting.
+If you currently have a gap in your smile, you may need a partial denture for aesthetic reasons, for eating, talking, or to protect your remaining teeth from drifting or over-erupting.

 Due to the strength of the chrome it can be made in a smaller, more efficient design, making it more comfortable to wear and live with, whilst giving you the security of knowing it has less chance of breakage.